 - a medium combustion plant or specified generator

 - a small waste incineration plant – where certain types and quantities of waste are burned

-- mobile plant – plant that’s designed to move or be moved, eg a machine that’s moved on to a site to clean contaminated soil
+- mobile plant – plant that’s designed to move or be moved, for example a machine that’s moved onto a site to clean contaminated soil

 - a solvent emission activity – releasing organic solvents directly or indirectly into the air

 Unless your activity is an ‘exclusion’ or an ‘exemption’, you need an environmental permit if you carry out: